HumanCellAtlas/data-portal-content/content/contribute/overview/overview.md

 1. **Single-cell Smart-seq2 and 10X v2 RNA-seq data**  - currently supported by our data processing pipelines

     Data from Smart-seq2 and 10X v2 experiments will be analyzed by our processing pipelines.
-Alignment and quantification results will be made available in the Data Portal alongside raw data.
+Alignment and quantification results will be made available in the Data Browser alongside raw data.

 1. **Single nucleus sequencing and image-based transcriptomics data** - data processing pipelines under development